nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * If the exam label is more than 11 letters, the full exam label will be displayed in the score list, text panel.
 However, the chart tooltip will only display the first 11 letters, with the remaining letters shown as ellipsis.

+* When you try to open the JavaFX window, you might notice that it doesn't open if it is minimized.
+The proposed solution is already in the developer guide.

 --------------------------------------------------------------------------------------------------------------------

 <div style="page-break-after: always;"></div>